 The best views of the outside of the Colosseum

 Going around the huge perimeter of the Colosseum will help you get an idea of its magnificent dimensions and the enormous capacity of its stands.
-In addition, it will allow you to see it from different angles (some parts are better preserved than others, and you will find impressive views when walking around this massive landmark).
+It will also allow you to see it from different angles (some parts are better preserved than others and turning it around will surprise you).

 The best panoramic view of the Roman Forum